 Polly Bergen: Actress on Richard Nixon's 'enemies list'

-(See previous post: “Polly Bergen Movies: 'First American Woman President.'”)
+(See previous post: “Polly Bergen: 'First American Woman President.'”)
 As discussed in the previous post, despite its deceptively progressive premise – the United States' first woman president as a palpable reality – Kisses for My President, written by veteran Paramount screenwriter Claude Binyon (Search for Beauty, The Gilded Lily) and newcomer Robert G. Kane (whose sole other movie credit was the poorly received Arnold Schwarzenegger comedy Western Villain), was an unabashedly reactionary, “traditional family values” effort.
 Ironically, in real life Polly Bergen was a liberal-minded, politically active Democrat.